JacobHA/JacobHA.github.io/_pages/rewardshaping-research.md

 tl;dr:

 [Reward shaping][ng-shaping] holds in [entropy-regularized (a.k.a.
 MaxEnt) RL][maxent-misnomer].
 Any* two RL tasks can be related by an auxiliary "corrective" task.
-Solving a composite task (a new reward function which is a function of previous tasks' rewards) can be done by applying that function to the optimal value functions ($f(Q_1, Q_2, \dots)$) and then learning to "close the gap" by learning the corrective task's value function.
+Solving a composite task (a new reward function which is a function of previous tasks' rewards) can be done by applying that function to the optimal value functions ($$f(Q_1, Q_2, \dots)$$) and then learning to "close the gap" by learning the corrective task's value function.

 *The two tasks must be in the same state and action space, with the same discount factor.